faizkads/grpc-calc/README.md

 # gRPC for Calculator
 A simple calculator gRPC to count operations of: addition, subtraction, multiplication, and division

-The client is only limited to present 2 arguments in the type of and in the range of int32 data
+The client is only limited to present 2 arguments in the type of and in the range of float32 data

+The variables will only be displayed in 2 decimal places

 ## Protobuf Protoc Initiation